 How the Stock Market Works

-One may assume they understand the stock market but observation of many investors reveals something different and that includes mutual fund managers.
+One may assume they understand the stock market but observation of many investors reveals something different and that includes mutual fund managers, advisors and the media.

 That might seem rather heavy, but let's proceed.
 Some content is below, but there is more coming.
 Much more.